 Can You Drive for Lyft With a DUI?

-Like Uber, Lyft drivers must be at least 25 years old, have a valid driver's license, and have the necessary insurance and vehicle.
+The minimum age to become a Lyft driver ranges from 21-25 years old, depending on specific location and region.
+Like Uber, it is required to have a valid driver's license and the necessary insurance and vehicle.
 Individuals can apply online to become drivers and will undergo a background and driving record check.
 The screening results are then assessed against Lyft’s internal safety criteria and applicable regulations.

 Per Lyft’s website, applicants may be disqualified if their driving record reveals: